 Annually since the early 1980's, the S.C.
-Department of Natural Resources (DNR) has conducted a Summer Turkey Survey to estimate reproduction and recruitment of wild turkeys in South Carolina.
-The survey involves agency wildlife biologists, technicians and conservation officers, as well as many volunteers from other natural resource agencies and the general public.
-This year approximately 160 observers recorded 957 unique observations, seeing approximately 6,000 turkeys across the state in July and August.
+Department of Natural Resources (SCDNR) has conducted a Summer Turkey Survey to estimate reproduction and recruitment of wild turkeys in South Carolina.
+The survey involves agency wildlife biologists, technicians, and game wardens, as well as many volunteers from other natural resource agencies and the general public.
+This year approximately 180 participants recorded 987 unique observations, seeing approximately 5,600 turkeys across the state in July and August.
 Although wild turkeys nest primarily in April and May in South Carolina, the survey does not take place until late summer.
-Therefore, the survey statistics document poults (young turkeys) that actually survived and entered the fall population (Table 1).
+Therefore, the survey statistics document poults (young turkeys) that survived and entered the fall population (Table 1).

 Wild turkey productivity is assessed by observations of reproduction and associated survival of offspring being recruited into the population.
 This measure of young entering the population based on the number of hens in the population is the Total Recruitment Ratio (TRR).
-This annual index is the most practical measure of productivity because it considers successful hens, unsuccessful hens and poult survival.
+This annual index is the most practical measure of productivity because it considers successful hens, unsuccessful hens, and poult survival.
 Recruitment of four or more poults per hen is considered excellent, three is good, two is fair and considered a break-even point, and one or less poults per hen is poor.
-As long as hens are successful at some level, a turkey population can be maintained.
+If hens are successful at some level, a turkey population can be maintained.
 However, the goal is to optimize conditions through management applications to promote optimal reproductive success and turkey populations that provide sustainable, quality turkey hunting opportunities into the future.
 Unlike deer, wild turkeys are much more susceptible to significant fluctuations in reproduction and recruitment.
 Lack of reproductive success is often associated with bad weather (cold and wet) during nesting and brood rearing season.
-However, there are a host of predators that take advantage of turkey nests and broods including: raccoons, opossums, skunks, armadillos, snakes, foxes, coyotes, bobcats, feral hogs and numerous avian predators including hawks, owls and crows.
+However, there are a host of predators that take advantage of turkey nests and broods including: raccoons, opossums, skunks, armadillos, snakes, foxes, coyotes, bobcats, feral hogs, and numerous avian predators including hawks, owls, and crows.

 South Carolina has experienced declines in turkey productivity since 1988.
 Average recruitment prior to 1988 was 3.5 poults per hen.
 Average recruitment since 1988 has been 2.1, representing a 40 percent decrease in average recruitment.
-This has been a slow and steady decline with TRR numbers in the 1990's generally between 2 and 3, but since 2000 numbers below 2.0 have been the norm with levels staying under 2.0 since 2010 (Figure 2).
-Of particular note, reproduction and recruitment during the last 5 years with a TRR averaging 1.6 has been the lowest since the survey began.
+Coincidentally, the turkey harvest has decreased over 40 percent since it peaked in 2002.
+This has been a slow and steady decline with TRR numbers in the 1990's averaging 2.5, but since 2005 numbers below 2.0 have been the norm with an average TRR the last 15 years of 1.8 (Figure 2).
+Long term average TRR figures consistently below 2.0 are indicative of a shrinking population.
+This year's statewide TRR was 1.3, matching the all-time low seen in 2013.
 For hens that successfully raise a brood, average brood sizes of 3.5 to 4 poults have remained consistent over time.
 However, the driving factor in the low productivity is the high percentage of hens that have no poults at all by late summer.
-Hens with no poults has averaged 56% the last five years (Table 2).
-Hens without poults are considered unsuccessful and either did not attempt to nest, abandoned their nest, lost their nest to predation or human disturbance or had no poults survive due to predation, exposure, starvation, disease or flooding.
+Sixty-four (64) percent of hens observed this summer had no poults and that figure has averaged 56% the last five years (Table 2).
+Hens without poults are considered unsuccessful and either did not attempt to nest, abandoned their nest, lost their nest to predation or human disturbance, or had no poults survive due to predation, exposure, starvation, disease, or flooding.